 Watch this video to see this fun flying Halloween craft in action

 These paper Halloween decorations are perfect to hang up on a wall or window!
-Grab the beads and pull to the sides to make the bat fly!
+Grab the beads and pull them to the sides to make the bat fly!